-- 7. Flying Banner sign a portable, stand-alone sign comprised of light fabric that moves with the wind and can turn 360° and is supported by a pole structure and a base. - 8.
+- 2. Banner any sign of lightweight fabric or similar material that is permanently mounted to a pole or a building by a permanent frame at 1 or more edges.
+National flags, state, or municipal flags, or the official flag of any institution or business are not considered banners. - 3.
+Building marker any sign indicating the name of a building and date and incidental information about its construction, which sign is cut into a masonry surface or made of bronze or other permanent material. - 4.
+Building sign any sign attached to any part of a building, as contrasted to a freestanding sign. - Canopy sign any sign that is a part of or attached to an awning, canopy, or other fabric, plastic, or structural protective cover over a door, entrance, window, or outdoor service area.
+A marquee is not a canopy. - 6.
+Flag any fabric, banner, or bunting containing distinctive colors, patterns, or symbols, used as a symbol of a government, political subdivision, or other entity. - Flying Banner sign a portable, stand-alone sign comprised of light fabric that moves with the wind and can turn 360° and is supported by a pole structure and a base. - 8.
 Freestanding sign any sign supported by structures or supports that are placed on, or anchored in, the ground and that are independent from any building or other structure. - 9.
 Incidental sign a sign, generally informational, that has a purpose secondary to the use of the lot on which it is located, such as "no parking," "entrance," "loading only," and other similar directives.
 No sign with a commercial message legible from a position off the lot on which this sign is located is considered incidental. - 10.
-Marguee any permanent roof-like structure projecting beyond a building or extending along and projecting beyond the wall of the building, generally designed and constructed to provide protection from the weather. - 11.
-Off-premises sign directs attention to a business, commodity, service, or entertainment conducted, sold, or offered at a location other than the premises on which the sign is located. - 12.
-Portable sign any sign not permanently attached to the ground or other permanent structure, or a sign designed to be transported, including, but not limited to, signs designed to be transported by means of wheels; signs converted to A- or T-frames; menu and sandwich board signs; balloons used as signs; umbrellas used for advertising; and signs attached to or painted on vehicles parked and visible front the public rightof-way, unless said vehicle is used in the normal day-to-day operations of the business. - 13.
-Projecting sign any sign affixed to a building or wall in such a manner that its leading edge extends more than 6 inches beyond the surface of such building or wall. - 14.
-Residential sign any sign located in a residential district that contains no commercial message except advertising for goods or services legally offered on the premises where the sign is located, if offering such service at such location conforms with all requirements of this Ordinance.
+Marquee any permanent roof-like structure projecting beyond a building or extending along and projecting beyond the wall of the building, generally designed and constructed to provide protection from the weather. - 11.
+Off-premises sign directs attention to a business, commodity, service, or entertainment conducted, sold, or offered at a location other than the premises on which the sign is located.

+- tached to the ground or other permanent structure, or a sign designed to be transported, including, but not limited to, signs designed to be transported by means of wheels; signs converted to A- or T-frames; menu and sandwich board signs; balloons used as signs; umbrellas used for advertising; and signs attached to or painted on vehicles parked and visible front the public rightof-way, unless said vehicle is used in the normal day-to-day operations of the business.
+13. Projecting sign any sign affixed to a building or wall in such a manner that its leading edge ex - wall in such a manner that its leading edge extends more than 6 inches beyond the surface of such building or wall.